samaita/blog/content/posts/benchmark-api-performance-using-wrk-brief-guide.md

 # Benchmark with WRK

-Now that we have our web server up and running, it's time to put WRK to the test.
-We need to ensure first if WRK already installed.
+Now that you have your web server up and running, it's time to put WRK to the test.
+You need to ensure first if WRK already installed.

 ## How to Check if WRK Installed